Year 8 Citizenship

 Unit 3

-In this unit, students learn about the effects of a range of substances, including energy drinks, alcohol and cigarettes.
-Students additionally practise a range of first aid techniques, and also reflect on the skills needed to manage money successfully.
+In this unit, students practise a range of first aid techniques.
+They also reflect on the skills needed to manage money successfully.

 Key knowledge developed:

-• Knowing key vocabulary, such as 'nicotine', 'budget' and 'CPR'
+• Knowing key vocabulary, such as 'budget' and 'CPR'

 • Understanding the types of basic first aid skills that might be needed